 My 3-year-old is still in this stage.
 As soon as she sees me start spreading my cooking supplies on our kitchen island, she pulls a stool over and asks: “Can I help?”

-My oldest two–now ages 5 and 7–are less inclined to “help” me in the kitchen than they used to be.
+My oldest two–ages 5 and 7 at this writing–are less inclined to “help” me in the kitchen than they used to be.
 I’ve learned that I can’t wait on them to volunteer anymore; I must invite them in and make it fun.

 Letting them stir, sprinkle in spices, and even taste test makes them feel important and like they are truly contributing to making the meals (which they are!).